coltin/JimJam/README.md

 * Wiki.
 Wiki all the things.
 Plus these:
  * Seciton on performance: CPU, Memory, and Threading.
  * One on PriorityThreadPoolExecutor.
+ * Labelling.
+Simple to use, but implementation is more complicated than it looks.
 * Audit JobManager calls, and make sure everything is processed in the background.
 * Audit the network monitoring.
 Can we do it better?
 * Add job lifecycle methods which can overriden.
 Things like "onAdded()", "onLoaded()", etc.
 * When a persistent job run fails, re-serialize it to disk to save its state.
 * When starting up the JobManager and jobs are added from disk, jobs should be added in priority order.
 * Updated sample application so that logcat is not required to analyze jobs.
+* Update the "What happens when we add a job?" section to discuss labelling.

 License
 -------